The Bridge MA in Classics: An Initiative in Support of Diversity

 The successful fellow will have gained some familiarity with both Greek and Latin, at least four semesters in one and two in the other.
 We are happy to consider students who have studied one of the languages outside of normal coursework (for example, through self-study or informal tutoring).

 The first summer will be dedicated to foundational work in the two languages, with tutoring from advanced PhD students or other instructors.
-The fellow will then focus on coursework and develop a thesis proposal during the fall and spring semesters.
-During the second summer, the fellow will write and defend the thesis and receive an MA upon completion.
-Alternatively, students who demonstrate exceptional potential for doctoral study may be invited to transfer to the PhD program upon completion of the second semester.
+In the fall semester, the fellow will then focus on coursework, developing a thesis proposal, and preparing a strong dossier for applications to Ph.D. programs.
+During the spring and second summer, the fellow will write the thesis and receive an M.A. upon completion of all requirements.

 Degree requirements